 Generally, feeding a sourdough starter simply means discarding down some portion of the fermented mixture, adding fresh flour and water, and leaving it to ferment for some time.
 Refreshing (feeding) your sourdough starter comes down to personal preference based on the flour you have in your kitchen, your baking frequency, and environmental conditions.

 I prefer to use some percentage of whole-grain flour in each feeding, and I keep a small amount in the jar each time I discard it.
 This lets me stretch my feeding interval to 12 hours, which means I refresh twice daily.
 It's certainly possible to drop this down to once a day, but I'm not particularly eager to go any less frequently to ensure my starter is strong and healthy.

 Check out my post below to see my current flour, water, and carryover ratios and my sourdough starter's refreshment schedule.

 How can I use my sourdough starter discard?

-Refreshing (feeding) your sourdough starter each day can lead to an excess of starter (unless you maintain a tiny starter).
-My favorite thing to do with excess starter discard is to make pancakes, waffles, or banana bread—they're all delicious and can be made with little notice.
+Refreshing (feeding) your sourdough starter daily can lead to excess starter (unless you maintain a tiny starter).
+My favorite thing with excess starter discard is making pancakes, waffles, or banana bread—they're all delicious and can be made with little notice.